dovetailworld/terraform-grafana-module/README.md

 # Grafana on ECS Fargate

+Credits to [56kcloud](https://github.com/56kcloud/terraform-grafana) for the original idea of this module.

 This Terraform Module deploys Grafana on ECS Fargate with an ALB and user defined domain name.
+The only resource that needs to be provided is a VPC with at least one public and private subnet.

 ## Example